zzottel/feed2red/README.md

 **UseBookmarks** (optional, default Y)
-If set to Y, all [url] tags will be prepended with #^ so that they can be used with Red's bookmarks feature.
+If set to Y, all [url] tags will be prepended with #^ so that they can be used with Hubzilla's bookmarks feature.
 Set to any other value, e.g. N, if you don't like the #^s in the text.

 Here's a more complex example for a .conf file: